Designing the SIP trunk for E9-1-1 in Skype for Business Server 2015

-There are two ways to implement a SIP trunk in a Lync Server environment:
+There are two ways to implement a SIP trunk in a Skype for Business Server environment:

 E9-1-1 service providers supply you with access to a pair of SBCs for redundancy.
 You need to make several decisions regarding the Mediation Server topology and call routing configuration.
 Will you treat both SBCs as equal peers and use round-robin routing for calls between them, or will you designate one SBC as primary and the other as secondary?

-For details about deploying a SIP trunk in Lync Server, see How do I implement SIP trunking in Lync Server 2013?.
+For details about deploying a SIP trunk in Skype for Business Server, see SIP trunking in Skype for Business Server 2015.
 The following questions will help you decide how to deploy the SIP trunks for E9-1-1.

 - Should you deploy the SIP trunk over a dedicated leased or a shared internet connection?